 Date Name of child

 Teacher's

 name

 ys did your behaviour go against the school's expectations / the

-golden rule
+golden rules

-olden rule have you broken?
+OR which go olden rule have you broken?

-5

 What could you have done differently?

-you have done unterently.

 What could make the situation better now?

-what could make the situation better now:

-t an example of good behaviour / something positive that you have
+Write about an example of good behaviour / something positive that you have

-done this w eek.
+done this we